1.

 b.
 The director of the division of soil conservation and water quality within the department of agriculture and land stewardship or the director’s designee.

 c.
-The director of the department of public health or the director’s designee.
+The director of health and human services or the director’s designee.

 d.
 The director of the department of homeland security and emergency management or the director’s designee.